-Sue is Vice Chair of the Full Governing Board, Chair of the Pay Appeals Committee, Chair of the Governors Disciplinary Committee (Exclusions), a member of the Strategy Team and also sits on the Resources Committee.
+Sue is Vice Chair of the Full Governing Board, Chair of the Pay Appeals Committee, Chair of the Governors Disciplinary Committee (Exclusions), and also sits on the Resources Committee.

 Sue is now retired but spent her career in education.
 As a teacher she held a variety of middle and senior leadership roles which led to work as a tier 3 manager.
 Sue was responsible for leading the Adult Education, including link work with the Learning and Skills Council, developing training facilities for schools and leading on change management with schools in challenging situations.
 Sue was also seconded to the Government for the South East and worked with a variety of local authorities and other organisations developing Local Area Agreements.
 Sue has a completed an M.Ed, NPQH qualification and completed Prince 2 training.
 Before retiring Sue set up her own business as an education management consultant.